What Are The Most Common Misconceptions About Outsourcing To India?

 Challenging Misconceptions about India

-We asked our online audience for their views on India and where they feel many of the misconceptions can be found.
-Every respondent to our survey confirmed that they were very familiar with the concept of outsourcing, so this was a group of people who knew about technology and remote services.
+We asked our online audience for their views on India and where they believe many misconceptions can be found.
+Every respondent to our survey confirmed they were very familiar with the concept of outsourcing, indicating this was a group knowledgeable about technology and remote services.

-54% confirmed that they had previously, or were currently, outsourcing business processes to India – in addition, another 9% said they were considering it.
-So, most of the respondents have experience in India, meaning this is an excellent group to ask about misconceptions.
+54% confirmed that they had previously or were currently outsourcing business processes to India; in addition, another 9% said they were considering it.
+So, most of the respondents have experience in India, making this an excellent group to ask about misconceptions.

 The most common misconceptions, according to our respondents and ranked by the most common first, were: